 Section 18.
-The Social Advisory Board
+The Social Advisory Board and the Cybersecurity Advisory Committee

-The Social Advisory Board of the Company, which reports to the Board of Directors, is the advisory body of the Company in the area of social responsibility and environmental sustainability.
-Its principle of conduct, the basic rules of organization and proceedings as well as the rules of conduct of its members are established under the Regulation of the Social Advisory Board, approved by the Board of Directors.
+The Social Advisory Board of the Company, which reports to the board of directors via the Sustainability Committee, is the advisory body of the Company in the area of social responsibility and environmental sustainability.
+Its principle of conduct, the basic rules of organisation and proceedings as well as the rules of conduct of its members are established under the Regulation of the Social Advisory Board, approved by the board of directors.